freedomofpress/encryption-works/encryption_works.md

 ### The Web of Trust

 PGP works best when a web of trust is created.
 Strong crypto can't be broken, but can still be circumvented since humans are the weakest elements of any security system.
 People using PGP can fall victim to what's called a "man in the middle attack."
 Let's say you're talking to your colleague via encrypted e-mail and I'm an attacker.
-I could trick you into thinking that my public key was your colleagues.
+I could trick you into thinking that my public key was your colleague's.
 You'd encrypt a message with your private key and my public key.
 I can decrypt it, read and/or tamper with it, and then send the compromised message onto your colleague, with info purported to be from you.

 This can be solved, or at least mitigated, if you and your colleague independently verify each other's keys.
 This way, you verify your colleague's public key independently of when they e-mail you.
 But this raises another problem -- meeting people and verifying their keys is time-consuming.